 Yakushima in Rainy Season: Why June and July Are the Best Months to Visit Japan's Ancient Forest

 There's a saying on Yakushima: "It rains 35 days a month."
-It's a joke, but barely.
-The island receives between 4,000 and 10,000mm of rainfall annually — the most of any place in Japan — and the mountain interior can see rain on 300+ days per year.
+It's a joke, but only just.
+The island catches between 4,000 and 10,000mm of rainfall a year — more than anywhere else in Japan — and the mountain interior sees rain on 300+ days annually.

-Most travel advice says avoid tsuyu (rainy season, June-July).
-I'd say the opposite: tsuyu is when Yakushima becomes the island that inspired Princess Mononoke.
+Most travel advice tells you to avoid tsuyu (rainy season, June–July).
+The opposite is true: tsuyu is when Yakushima becomes the island that inspired Princess Mononoke.

 The Rain as Feature, Not Bug

-Yakushima's ancient cedar forests are moss forests.
-Moss requires moisture.
-In dry weather, the moss is muted green, compact, clinging to the bark.
-In rain, it swells — becoming luminous, dripping, covering every surface in a thick velvet that transforms the forest into something from a Miyazaki film.
+Yakushima's ancient cedar forests are moss forests, and moss lives on moisture.
+In dry weather it stays muted and compact, clinging to the bark.
+In rain it swells — turning luminous, dripping, sheathing every surface in a thick velvet that transforms the forest into something out of a Miyazaki film.

 What the Rain Actually Looks Like

 Tsuyu rain on Yakushima isn't a constant downpour.
-The pattern varies:
+The pattern shifts through the day:

-Light drizzle (40% of rainy days): A fine mist that barely requires an umbrella.
+Light drizzle (40% of rainy days): A fine mist that barely needs an umbrella.
 The forest steams.
-Visibility is atmospheric.
+Visibility turns atmospheric.

-Steady rain (40%): Proper rain that requires waterproofs.
-The trails get slippery.
+Steady rain (40%): Proper rain that calls for waterproofs.
+Trails get slippery.
 Waterfalls swell.
 Rivers rise.

 Heavy downpour (20%): Real rain.
 Trails can become streams.
-Mountain trails may close temporarily.
-This is the day to visit the coast, the onsen, or the museum.
+Mountain routes may close temporarily.
+This is the day for the coast, the onsen, or the museum.

-Rain typically comes in cycles — 3-4 hours of rain, 1-2 hours of clearing, repeat.
-You can absolutely hike between rain bands.
+Rain typically arrives in cycles — 3–4 hours of rain, 1–2 hours of clearing, repeat.
+You can absolutely hike between the bands.

 The Jomon Sugi Trek in Rain

-The flagship hike — 22km round trip to the Jomon Sugi, a cedar estimated at 2,200-7,200 years old (the range is that wide because nobody can core-sample a national treasure).
-In dry weather, this is a long, hard hike.
-In rain, it's a long, hard, magical hike.
+The flagship hike runs 22km round trip to the Jomon Sugi, a cedar estimated at 2,200–7,200 years old (the range is that wide because no one can core-sample a national treasure).
+In dry weather it's a long, hard hike.
+In rain, it's a long, hard, magical one.

-The first 8km follow an old logging railway — flat, easy, beautifully atmospheric in mist.
-The remaining 2.5km climb steeply through the forest to the viewing platform.
+The first 8km follow an old logging railway — flat, easy, and beautifully atmospheric in mist.
+The final 2.5km climb steeply through the forest to the viewing platform.

 In tsuyu:

-The railway trail has streams of rainwater running along the rails — you walk through a moving waterscape
+The railway trail runs with rainwater along the rails — you walk through a moving waterscape

-Waterfalls along the trail are at full power — Oogata Waterfall and Kosugi-dani Cedar (another ancient tree, 3,000+ years) are framed by cascading water
+Waterfalls along the route hit full power — Oogata Waterfall and Kosugi-dani Cedar (another ancient tree, 3,000+ years) are framed by cascading water

-The Jomon Sugi itself, in mist, looks like a being rather than a tree.
-The trunk (16.4m circumference) disappears into the fog above.
+The Jomon Sugi itself, in mist, reads as a being rather than a tree.
+Its trunk (16.4m circumference) disappears into the fog above.

 Practical notes: Start at 5AM from the Arakawa trailhead (entry by bus only, JPY 1,400 round trip, reservation required).
-The hike takes 8-11 hours.
-Bring 2L of water, lunch, rain gear, and headlamp (in case you return after dark).
+Plan for 8–11 hours.
+Bring 2L of water, lunch, rain gear, and a headlamp in case you return after dark.

 Waterfalls at Peak Flow

 Oko-no-Taki — Yakushima's tallest waterfall (88m).
-In dry season, it's a thin cascade.
-In tsuyu, it's a thundering column of water with spray that reaches the viewing platform 100m away.
+In dry season it's a thin cascade.
+In tsuyu it's a thundering column of water, throwing spray that reaches the viewing platform 100m away.
 Free.
-30-minute drive from Miyanoura port, then a 30-minute walk.
+A 30-minute drive from Miyanoura port, then a 30-minute walk.

-Toroki-no-Taki — One of the few waterfalls in Japan that flows directly into the ocean.
-In tsuyu, the volume doubles and the freshwater river meets the sea in a turbulent collision.
+Toroki-no-Taki — One of the few waterfalls in Japan that pours directly into the ocean.
+In tsuyu the volume doubles and the freshwater river meets the sea in a turbulent collision.
 Short walk from the road.
 Free.

 Senpiro-no-Taki — A 60m cascade in a granite gorge.
-The swimming pool at the base is accessible in dry season but dangerous in heavy rain.
-Go for the view, not the swim, in June-July.
+The swimming pool at the base is reachable in dry season but dangerous in heavy rain.
+In June–July, go for the view, not the swim.

 Shiratani Unsuikyo: The Mononoke Forest

 Entry: JPY 500 (conservation fee).
 Three trail options: 1 hour, 3 hours, or 5 hours.
-The 3-hour loop is ideal — it covers the Mononoke-hime no Mori (Princess Mononoke Forest) section where the moss is thickest and the cedars are oldest.
+The 3-hour loop is the one to take — it covers the Mononoke-hime no Mori (Princess Mononoke Forest) section where the moss is thickest and the cedars are oldest.

-In tsuyu, the forest floor is covered in luminous moss, the air is thick with moisture, and the light filtering through the canopy creates the exact atmosphere that Miyazaki captured in the film.
-I met a Japanese couple on the trail who were crying.
-They'd grown up watching Princess Mononoke and this was their first visit.
+In tsuyu, the forest floor disappears under luminous moss, the air hangs thick with moisture, and light filtering through the canopy conjures the exact atmosphere Miyazaki captured in the film.
+It's the kind of place where travelers who grew up on Princess Mononoke arrive for the first time and find themselves quietly moved.

 Accommodation in Rainy Season

-Lower demand means easier bookings and sometimes lower prices.
+Lower demand means easier bookings and, often, lower prices.

 Yakushima South Village — Hostel-style, dorms from JPY 3,500/night, communal kitchen